aorczyk/soroban/README.md

 ### Parameters
 - `number` - the number
-- `column` - col align to the given column
+- `column` - align to the given column, by default align right
-- `refresh` - specify whether the screen should be cleared before displaying number
+- `refresh` - specify whether the screen should be cleared before displaying number, by default true

 ## MakeCode Example